 2) Through direct inhibition of thyroid production.

 Both of these conditions appear to blunt thyroid hormone production, but there’s more to it than that.

-The wolff-chaikoff effect is a complete block in thyroid hormone production after ingestion of high doses of iodine.
+The Wolff-Vhaikoff effect is a complete block in thyroid hormone production after ingestion of high doses of iodine.

-This complete block of thyroid hormone is felt to be a safety mechanism that the body uses to block massive release of thyroid hormone into the blood stream.
+This complete block of thyroid hormone is felt to be a safety mechanism that the body uses to block the massive release of thyroid hormone into the bloodstream.